feelepxyz/npm7-yarn-git-ref/README.md

 npm ERR! fatal: destination path '/Users/user/.npm/_cacache/tmp/git-clone-7bb498d7/.git' already exists and is not an empty directory.
 ```

+Expected the error output from npm 7 to be similar to npm 6 where it references that the git checkout failed.

 ## Error output from `npm v6.14.11`

 ```